-If you spend even a fraction of the time I do travelling about and staying in hotels you are guaranteed to do rather well from TopCashback.
+If you spend even a fraction of the time I do travelling about and staying in hotels you are guaranteed to do rather well from cashback sites.

-I do all my hotel bookings via Hotels.com.
-They always have a cashback offer on TopCashback when I look.
-For example, right now they are offering up to 10% back on all bookings.
+I personally do all my hotel bookings via Hotels.com.
+They almost always have a cashback offer on TopCashback when I look.
+Sometimes, as shown below, they offer 10% (or more) back on all bookings.

 I actually take things one step further with my hotel bookings, as I’m also signed up to the Hotels.com rewards scheme, which gives me a free night for every ten I book.

 So, I get my cashback, PLUS a free night to use for every ten I book.

 Here’s what I’ve earned from TopCashback from Hotels.com alone: